lagwadam/AlgeBear/README.md

 ## Testing & Debugging

-To run the tests, just run this <code>dotnet test</code> from the solution's root folder __AlgebraApp__.
+To run the tests, just run this <code>dotnet test</code> from the solution's root folder __AlgeBear__.
 This will print out the results and any errors in the terminal.

 Instead of debugging all the tests, I find it easier to debug a single test buy clicking the "__debug__ button under the test's name in the editor.